Scale your Security Practice

 Simple Daily Reporting

-k9 assesses access granted by your AWS security policies nightly, and publishes a report to your own secure inbox in S3.
+k9 analyzes access granted by your AWS security policies nightly, then publishes an actionable report to your own S3 bucket.

 Pivot, filter, slice, and dice with tools and data you already use.

-Load the CSV or JSON format into your SIEM for monitoring.
-Use the Excel format (sample) for quick, interactive analysis.
+Use the Excel format (sample) for quick, interactive analysis:

 k9 tells you exactly what AWS permissions allow today and every day.

-k9 dynamically determines who has access using AWS IAM APIs and summarizes that into actionable information (details).
+k9 determines who has access with the AWS IAM simulation APIs. k9 summarizes that into actionable reports (details).
 Analysis includes Service Control, IAM, and Resource policies.